vechiato/vechiato.github.io/content/post/Mobile Plan Challenge.md

 ---
-author: "Marcus Vechiato"
+author: Marcus Vechiato
-title: "Code Club Mobile Plan Challenge"
+title: "Code Club Mobile Plan Challenge: Can You Beat your Family's Phone Bill?"
-date: "2025-05-20"
+date: 2025-05-20
-thumbnail: "/obsidian/code_club_thumb.jpeg"
+thumbnail: /obsidian/code_club_thumb.jpeg
 publish: true
 tags:
+  - code
-  - code club
+  - club
 ---

-# 💸 Code Club Mobile Plan Challenge: Can You Beat our Family's Phone Bill?

 Hey Code Club!
 Want to use your coding and research skills to help your family **save real money**?
 Here’s a fun challenge for you (and yes, you can earn a reward too)!